AlixMenard/transmob/MDFiles/INSTALL.md

 ### Easy Installation (beta)
 Download and execute the [TransMobSetup](https://github.com/AlixMenard/transmob/blob/main/TransMobSetup.exe) file.\
-This will install the program files on your computer, in `Documents` by default but you can choose another location.
+This will install the program files on your computer, in `Documents` by default, but you can choose another location.

 ### Manual Installation
 - Open a powershell/commandline shell : win+r, type "powershell" or "cmd", enter